 - a.
-An individual Member shall be authorized for no more than a cumulative total of 30)days of respite care in each certification period unless otherwise authorized by the Department.
+An individual Member shall be authorized for no more than a cumulative total of thirty (30) days of respite care in each certification period unless otherwise authorized by the Department.
 This total shall include respite care provided in both the home and in a nursing facility. - i.
-A mix of delivery options is allowable if the aggregate amount of services is less than 30 days, or 720 hours, of respite care. - ii.
-In-home respite is limited to no more than eight hours per day. - iii.
+A mix of delivery options is allowable if the aggregate amount of services is below less than thirty (30) days, or 720 hours, of respite care. - ii.
+In-home respite is limited to no more than eight (8) hours per day. - iii.
 Nursing facility respite is billed on a per diem. - iv.
-Only those portions of the facility that are Medicaid certified for nursing facility services may be utilized for respite Members. - 3.
-HCBS Supported Living Services (SLS) Waiver - Overnight group respite may not substitute for other services provided by the provider such as personal care, behavioral services or services not covered by the HCBS-SLS Waiver. - b.
-Respite shall be reimbursed according to a unit rate or daily rate, whichever results in lesser reimbursement.
+Only those portions of the facility that are Medicaid certified for nursing facility services may be utilized for respite Members.

+3. HCBS Supported Living Services (SLS) Waiver

+- a.
+Overnight group respite may not substitute for other services provided by the provider such as personal care, behavioral services or services not covered by the HCBS-SLS Waiver. - b.
+Respite shall be reimbursed according to a unit rate or daily rate, whichever results in lesser reimbursement is less.